 My dissertation research has brought me to the Centre des Archives du Féminisme at the Universitaire d’Angers, the Archives Nationales d’Outre Mer in Aix-en-Provence, and multiple sites in Paris.

-I love to travel and explore new places, over-listen to political podcasts, learn about French and Italian wines, and spend time with loves ones.
+I love to travel and explore new places and different food, listen to political and true crime podcasts, learn about wine, and spend time with loved ones.

 “Féministes Françaises et l’empire, 1890-1962,” in Le bulletin de l’association Archives du féminisme.
 No. 26 (2018).

 Office of the Provost, Dissertation Research Grant, Northeastern University

 Lucille Zanghi Research Grant/Gillis Family Fund Dissertation Grant, History Department, Northeastern University